 3c) If, however, there is such a restaurant (different name, right location), and the beer sign is bigger and/or brighter than the restaurant sign, then and only then do we have the option of filling up at Harvey's elsewhere.

 4) "Filling up at Harvey's" is a generic term for going to any (usually nearby) restaurant other than the Official Destination.
 We have yet to "fill up at Harvey's" at Harvey's.

 5) If, for whatever reason, we miss a restaurant, we do NOT return to it the next (or any other) week.
 That place has simply missed out on us.
 (But the restaurant is, of course, still eligible for us to fill up at Harvey's there.)

-6) We proceed alphabetically through the entire Restaurant section of the Toronto Yellow Pages, and we skip no listings (except where mandated by rules 7b, 7c, or 7d below).
-Originally, this referred to the Yellow Pages of the pre-1998 [central] city of Toronto.
-When they were later split into the Toronto Central West Edition and the Toronto Central East Edition, we merged the two listings together.
-Since 2009, this rule has referred to the single combined "One Toronto Core Centre" Yellow Pages for the entire amalgamated city.
+6) We proceed alphabetically through the entire Restaurant section of the Toronto Yellow Pages, and we skip no listings (except where mandated by rules 7a or 7c below).
+After much history, this rule now refers to the single combined "One Toronto Core Centre" Yellow Pages for the entire amalgamated city.

-7a) If a single restaurant listing is followed by multiple addresses, we go only to the first address given (thereby sparing us 15 extra weeks at Druxy's).
+7a) In the case of restaurant chains, whether a single restaurant listing is followed by multiple addresses or there are multiple separate listings, we go only to the first address given (or, where possible, the first address whose location falls within the geographic boundaries of the former (pre-1998) city of Toronto), thereby sparing us 52 extra weeks at McDonalds.

 8) We switch to the new Yellow Pages on July 1 of every year.
 We carry on in the new book from the point where we left off, alphabetically speaking, in the old book.
 Any new restaurants preceding that point have also missed out on us.